Best Python Coding for Kids Course Review

-Today I’ve decided to dive more into what makes a “python coding for kids” course so unique and special.
-I’d like to start with a quote from Python.org “Python is a programming language that lets you work quickly and integrate systems more effectively.”
-Believe it or not, there are many applications that use python coding, which are Youtube, Google engineers, Universities like Maryland, and just normal websites such as realestateagent.com.
-So as you can see how important the computer programming language is for kids to learn.
+Today I’ve decided to dive more into what makes a “Python coding for kids” course so unique and special.
+I’d like to start with a quote from Python.org: “Python is a programming language that lets you work quickly and integrate systems more effectively.”
+Believe it or not, many applications use Python coding, including YouTube, Google Engineers, universities like Maryland, and websites such as realestateagent.com.
+As you can see, this programming language is essential for kids to learn.

 Well… it is used mainly for website development, data analysis, and automation.
-It is often referred to the science computing language.
+It is often referred to as the “science computing language.”

-Where did it even come from?
-The short version is that a guy named Guido van Rossum in the early 1980s was working on a project for the coding community called ABC.
-After working tirelessly on this he became fascinated with this idea of creating his own computer language.
-One of the main differences from other computer programming languages is that Guido decided to use “indentations”.
-Other coders thought he was crazy, but it’s actually what sets python apart as it is “very readable”.
-It also doesn’t have any real error signals to alert you if code is wrong for variables and functions like Java for example.
-Python’s syntax is like english.
+The short version is that a guy named Guido van Rossum, in the early 1980s, was working on a project for the coding community called ABC.
+After working tirelessly on this, he became fascinated with the idea of creating his computer language.
+One of the main differences from other computer programming languages is that Guido decided to use “indentations.”
+Other coders thought he was crazy, but it’s actually what sets Python apart as it is “very readable.”
+It also doesn’t have any real error signals to alert you if code is wrong for variables and functions like Java, for example.
+Python’s syntax is like English.

-Online I’ve seen everything from python for kids absolutley FREE, to paperback python books, to online courses all ranging from $10 on udemy all the way up to $100 (usually coding bootcamps).
-So hopefully after you’re done reading this you’ll know which is the best option for your child to learn the amazing language of python.
-Just like anything else there’s always a learning curve, but if patient your child will be very versed with an additional programming coding skill added to the good ole’ resume, when they are old enough to get a job.
+Online, I’ve seen everything from Python for kids FREE, to paperback Python books, to online courses, all ranging from $10 on Udemy up to $100 (usually coding boot camps).
+So hopefully, after you’re done reading this, you’ll know which is the best option for your child to learn the amazing language of Python.
+Just like anything else, there’s always a learning curve, but with patience, your child will be very well-versed in this coding skill when they are old enough to get a job.

-Python books for beginners is mainly what I see on amazon.
-Here’s a snapshot of a few along with one in there in scratch.
-However, I’m still not sure if this is exactly what a child needs as they’re just going to move over to the computer anyways to start learning there.
-I guess a book could be a good start, but most kids that I know would much rather read and go through tutorials on a computer instead of reading it on a paperback.
+Python books for beginners are mainly what I see on Amazon.
+Here’s a snapshot of a few along with one in there in Scratch.
+However, I’m still not sure if this is exactly what a child needs, as they’re just going to move over to the computer anyway to start learning there.
+I guess a book could be a good start, but most kids that I know would much rather read and go through tutorials on a computer instead of reading it in paperback.

-Lastly, you have the higher end courses and boot camps.
-Coding boot camps have proven to be successful if and that is a big “IF” you have the right instructor who can make it fun for the child.
-They’re nice for the child to get away for a week or a few days and code usually on a college campus setting.
-However, in researching some of these like even Tynker or Black Rocket, there’s a heft price to pay.
-Having to cover for meals, instructors, and even lodging or travel can prove to be very expensive.
+Lastly, you have the higher-end courses and boot camps.
+Coding boot camps have proven to be successful if, and that is a big “IF,” you have the right instructor who can make it fun for the child.
+They’re nice for the child to get away for a week or a few days and code, usually in a college campus setting.
+However, in researching some of these, like even Tynker’s Python course or Black Rocket’s Python for Programmers course, there’s a hefty price to pay.
+Having to cover meals, instructors, and even lodging or travel can prove to be very expensive.
 I’ve seen anywhere from $500 to $1,500.
-And with COVID-19 pandemic these camps weren’t even really able to fully run and a lot of them had to switch to online interaction, which were unprepared for.
-It’s hard to all of the sudden switch your business model like that.
+With the COVID-19 pandemic, these camps weren’t even really able to fully run, and a lot of them had to switch to online interaction, which they were unprepared for.
+It’s hard to all of a sudden switch your business model like that.

-Here at Simply Coding I would say that we’ve seen these challenges of all different types of python learning and have adapted to take the best of all 3.
-With the annual membership fee at right around $100 per year, a student can do the coding right from their home.
+Here at Simply Coding, we’ve seen these challenges of all different types of Python learning and have adapted to take the best of all 3.
+With the annual membership fee of around $100 per year, a student can do the coding right from their home.
 Lessons are structured with text, video, and interactive graphic animation tutorials to prevent boredom and cater to each style of learning.
-There is also fun little activities and quizzes to go along with each lesson.
-With live weekly webinars and live chat support every step of the way has also proven to be helpful for our students.
-Now if you think your child would do better learning in a python coding camp, we also offer that too usually in the summer months.
-We also started offering a 10 day free trial to test the waters, which takes the nerves off the parents who don’t want to go all in if their kid doesn’t like it.
-And because Simply Coding is a small business, we can really give the attention to a student and don’t have any corporate rules or time cards to punch out.
-Specifically the python coding for kids course can be seen by clicking on this link so you can see how we teach it and what is included.
+There are also fun little activities and quizzes to go along with each lesson.
+With live weekly webinars and live chat support every step of the way, this has proven to be helpful for our students.
+Now, if you think your child would do better learning in a Python coding camp, we also offer that, usually in the summer months.
+We also started offering a 10-day free trial to test the waters, which takes the nerves off the parents who don’t want to go all in if their kid doesn’t like it.
+And because Simply Coding is a small business, we can give attention to a student and don’t have any corporate rules or time cards to punch out.
+Specifically, the Python coding for kids course can be seen by clicking on this link so you can see how we teach it and what is included.

 FAQ – Python Coding for Kids Courses